renatomaia/coutil/README.md

 CoUtil Library
 ==============

-`coutil` is a Lua library to support syncronization of coroutines using events and promises.
+`coutil` is a collection of modules that provide utility functions to support [cooperative multithreading](https://en.wikipedia.org/wiki/Cooperative_multitasking) using coroutines.

 Documentation
 -------------